Who am i?

 Sally Pryor description

 During 2022 I worked at FourthRev, a global startup that integrates quality technology education with academic rigour, value & certification.
-I developed data analytics courses and found data visualisation (helping data to tell its stories) to be especially compelling.
-I'm planning to integrate this with my creative practice.
+I developed several data analytics courses and found data visualisation (helping data to tell its stories) to be especially compelling.
+I hope to integrate this with my creative practice.

-Prior to FourthRev, I was at Chameleon Software.
+Prior to FourthRev, I was at Chameleon Software for a number of years.
 My first task was to give the online help site a major makeover by developing most of its core learning content, including technical writing, graphics and animated explainer videos, for example the following:

 I also designed and presented in-house and external training and worked on the Support desk, trouble-shooting solutions to customer issues.

-Prior to Chameleon, I created content at Janison, a company, that designs and delivers cloud-based Learning Management Systems internationally.
-My work involved technical writing, infographics development and e-learning.
+Prior to Chameleon, I created content at Janison, a company, that designs and delivers cloud-based Learning Management Systems internationally, including NAPLAN.
+My work involved technical writing, infographics and diagram development and e-learning development.
 A particular focus was the the company's evolving help site.

 And before Janison, I lectured in Media Design at James Cook Uni in Townsville.
 I taught a broad range of design subjects: interactive, web, graphic, animation, publication and information design.
 I remained an Adjunct Lecturer at JCU until early 2018.